varnish/varnish-wiki/source/start/index.rst

 :doc:`What do you want to achieve for your site? </start/your_varnish_goals>`

-Step-by-Step Configuration for Web Applications ...............................................
+Step-by-step configuration for web applications ...............................................

 :doc:`Magento 2 guide to Varnish </content/tutorials/magento2/m2_step_by_step>`